 Montgomery County is governed by a Board of Supervisors, with members elected from each of seven districts.
-Each year in January, the board elects a chairman and vice chairman.
+In January, the board elects a chair and vice chair.
 Public meetings, which may include advertised public hearings, are held on the second and fourth Mondays of each month.
-The Board of Supervisors hires a County Administrator and an Assistant County Administrator to carry out the day-to-day business of the county.
+The Board of Supervisors hires a County Administrator and a Deputy County Administrator to carry out the day-to-day business of the county.
 Other administrative positions in county government include directors of economic development, fiscal management, human services, libraries, planning, recreation, social services and voter registration.

 Elected county officers, or Constitutional Officers, include the Clerk of the Circuit Court, Commissioner of the Revenue, Commonwealth’s Attorney, Sheriff and Treasurer.
 Elections for these officers are every fourth year.